 The Company accounts for income taxes under the asset and liability method, based on the income tax laws and rates in the countries in which operations are conducted and income is earned.
+For the year ended December 31, 2022 and 2021, the Company operated solely in the United States.
 This approach requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of temporary differences between the carrying amounts and the tax basis of assets and liabilities.
 Developing the provision for income taxes requires significant judgment and expertise in federal, international and state income tax laws, regulations and strategies, including the determination of deferred tax assets and liabilities and, if necessary, any valuation allowances that may be required for deferred tax assets.
 The Company records a valuation allowance to reduce its deferred tax assets to the amount that is more likely than not to be realized.
-The Company believes that the deferred asset, net recorded as of December 31, 2021 and 2020 is realizable through future reversals of existing taxable temporary differences.
+The Company believes that the deferred asset, net recorded as of December 31, 2022 and 2021 is realizable through future reversals of existing taxable temporary differences.
 If the Company was to subsequently determine that it would be able to realize deferred tax assets in the future in excess of its net recorded amount, an adjustment to deferred tax assets would increase net income for the period in which such determination was made.
 The Company will continue to assess the adequacy of the valuation allowance on a quarterly basis.
 The Company's tax filings are subject to audit by various taxing authorities.